Configuration Guide

 }

-Result: Project uses high
+Result: Project uses high, other projects use medium.

 Plugin Configuration

-Advanced plugin settings in ~/.opencode/openai-codex-auth-config.json
+Advanced plugin settings in ~/.opencode/openai-codex-auth-config.json:

 {